EECS150/asic_labs_fa21/lab1/spec.md

 make output_name=foo.txt
 ```

-which will result in the output being written to `foo.txt` intstead of `force_regs.random.ucli`.
+This will result in the output being written to `foo.txt` intstead of `force_regs.random.ucli`.
 Generally, a rule will run everytime that its dependencies have been updated more recently than
 its own targets, so by editing/updating the `force_regs.ucli` file (including via the touch command), you can regenerate the output name target.
-This is different than a bash script, as you can
-see in `runalways.sh`, which will always generate `force_regs.random.ucli` regardless of whether
+This is different than a bash script, as you can see in `runalways.sh`, which will always generate `force_regs.random.ucli` regardless of whether
 `force_regs.ucli` is updated or not.

-Inside the output name target, the awk command has a bunch of $ characters.
+Inside the output name target, the `awk` command has a bunch of $ characters.
 This is because
-in normal awk the variable names are `$1`, `$2`, and then in the makefile you have to escape those
+in normal `awk` the variable names are `$1`, `$2`, and then in the makefile you have to escape those
 variable names to get them to work properly.
-In make, the character to do that is $.
+In Make, the character to do that is $.

 The other characters after the awk script are also special characters to make.
 The `$<` is the first
 dependency of that target, the `>` simply redirects the output of awk, and the `$@` is the name of the